 The Trustees follows the guidance of the Charity Commission and understands its role in being legally responsible for the charity's fundraising.
 Its legal duties of acting in the charity's best interests, managing its resources responsibly and acting with reasonable care and skills are at the forefront of its work.
 The Trust continues to plan, supervise and protect its assets ensuring that strong governance and management are in place, which comply with the law and recognised standards.
 Trustees review the arrangements to ensure that the Trust remains compliant and is thereby protecting its money, assets and reputation.

 Each academy within the Trust benefits from a separate self-administered PTA which raises funds for specific academy based requirements.
-COVID-19 has adversely affected the PTA fund raising activities particularly in respect of Loose Primary School and St Katherine's School & Nursery - Coxheath Primary School had received the expected PTA donations before lockdown.
+COVID-19 adversely affected the PTA fund raising activities particularly in respect of St Katherine's School & Nursery.